cedowens/SwiftBelt-JXA/README.md

 # SwiftBelt-JXA
-This is JXA implementation of some SwiftBelt functions.
-I did not port over all functions, but the likely most useful functions:
+This is JXA implementation of some SwiftBelt functions (SwiftBelt is a macOS system enumerator that was originally written in Swift.
+Here is a link to that repo for more info: https://github.com/cedowens/SwiftBelt).
+Even though this project does not include any Swift (only JavaScript and ObjC), I kept the same name for simplicity for the time being.
+I did not port over all SwiftBelt functions, but the likely most useful functions:

 - Check for Security tools